 For more details on this, see our tutorial on how to add subtitles for posts and pages in WordPress.

-Having said that, let’s see how to split posts or page titles in WordPress without writing any code.
+Having said that, let’s see how to split posts or page titles on your WordPress website without writing any code.

 How to Split Post or Page Titles in WordPress